PlasmaFAIR/epoch_containers/README.md

 Containers package up software and dependencies so that code compiled on one machine can be reliably run on others.
-When used in conjunction with scientific software, they allow researchers to run code without needing to build it themselves, and they make it is much easier to share reproducible workflows.
+When used in conjunction with scientific software, they allow researchers to run code without needing to build it themselves, and they make it much easier to share reproducible workflows.

 We provide support for two container platforms: [Docker][docker] and [Singularity][singularity].
 Docker is the most widely used platform, and